 - Analytical: Approximately five quintillion bytes of data are generated every day, and companies are looking for professionals who can help make sense of it all.
 Data analysts are in high demand across a range of industries, from healthcare and education to retail and the government.
 If you know how to collect, parse, and visualize data, you’ll be an asset to a wide variety of teams.

-- Budget Money: There are costs and expenses no matter the company.
+- Budgeting: There are costs and expenses no matter the company.
 Proving you can think through budgets and help handle financials will bolster your job prospects.

 How Do I Highlight Transferable Skills on My Resumé?